Gaotrees/caffe-doc/Model-Zoo.md

 * AlexNet and VGG16 with batch normalization added
 * Residual Networks with 50 (ResNet-50) and 10 layers (ResNet-10)

 Improves over previous pre-trained models and in particular reproduces the ImageNet results of ResNet50 using Caffe.
+Includes ResNet generation script, training code and log files.

 ```
 @article{simon2016cnnmodels,